jennify/Flicks/ReadMe.md

 Flicks is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-Time spent: 10 hours spent in total
+Time spent: 9 hours spent in total
-Day 1: 3 hours.
-Day 2: 3 hours.
-Day 3: 2 hours.
-Day 4: 2 hours.

 ## User Stories